MichalGniadek/klask/README.md

 # Klask
-Allows you to create a gui application automatically with clap.
-Uses egui for for graphics.
-Currently requires nightly.
+Allows you to create a gui application automatically from clap (v3).
+Uses egui for graphics.
+Currently, requires nightly.

 ## Features
 - Supports optional fields with and without default values
-- Supports flags with multiple occurences (`-vvv`)
+- Supports flags with multiple occurrences (`-vvv`)
-- Has native path picker
+- Has a native path picker
 - Supports fields with multiple values
 - Output is colored and has clickable links

-Unfurtunately there are still many edge- (and not so edge-) cases where the command generation breaks.
+Unfortunately there are still many edge- (and not so edge-) cases where the command generation breaks.

 Example gui: